xgreenx/cv/index.md

   - All changes include the unit and e2e testing.
 - Developed a C++ SDK to interact with NEM/ProximaX blockchain from IoT devices.
-- Developed several examples of how IoT devices can interact with blockchain to show different use cases where blockchain can be integrated into real life.
+- Developed several examples of how IoT devices can interact with blockchain to show various use cases where blockchain can be integrated into real life.

 The work also included CI, adding and gathering logs from different users and their analysis via kibana and elasticsearch.